vinifmor/bauh/README.md

   notifications: true  # if system popup should be displayed for some events. e.g: when there are updates, bauh will display a system popup
   single_dependency_checking: false  # if bauh should check only once if for the available technologies on the system.
 ui:
   style: null  # the current QT style set.
-A null value will map to 'Fusion' or 'Breeze' ( depending on what is installed )
+A null value will map to 'Fusion', 'Breeze' or 'Oxygen' (depending on what is installed)
   table:
     max_displayed: 50  # defines the maximum number of displayed applications on the table.
   tray:  # system tray settings
     default_icon: null  # defines a path to a custom icon
     updates_icon: null  # defines a path to a custom icon indicating updates
   hdpi: true  # enables HDPI rendering improvements.
 Use 'false' to disable them if you think the interface looks strange
   auto_scale: false # activates Qt auto screen scale factor (QT_AUTO_SCREEN_SCALE_FACTOR).
-It fixes scaling issues for some desktop environments ( like Gnome )
+It fixes scaling issues for some desktop environments (like Gnome)
   scale_factor: 1.0  # defines the interface display scaling factor (Qt).
 Raise the value to raise the interface size.
 The settings window display this value as a percentage (e.g: 1.0 -> 100%).
 updates:
   check_interval: 30  # the updates checking interval in SECONDS
   ask_for_reboot: true  # if a dialog asking for a system reboot should be displayed after a successful upgrade
 disk:
     trim:
-        after_upgrade: false # it trims the hard disk after a successfull packages upgrade ( `fstrim -a -v` ). 'true' will automatically perform the trim and 'null' will display a confirmation dialog
+        after_upgrade: false # it trims the disk after a successful packages upgrade (`fstrim -a -v`). 'true' will automatically perform the trim and 'null' will display a confirmation dialog
 backup:
-    enabled: true  # generate timeshift snapshots before an action ( if timeshift is installed on the system )
+    enabled: true  # generate timeshift snapshots before an action (if timeshift is installed on the system)
     mode: 'incremental' # incremental=generates a new snapshot based on another pre-exising one. 'only_one'=deletes all pre-existing snapshots and generates a fresh one.
     install: null  # defines if the backup should be performed before installing a package.
 Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation
     uninstall: null  # defines if the backup should be performed before uninstalling a package.
 Allowed values: null (a dialog will be displayed asking if a snapshot should be generated), true: generates the backup without asking. false: disables the backup for this operation